Your app notifications are annoying to your users, and that is a fact.

-That is because Android devices adopt the Auto Opt-In model, where the users are automatically enabled to receive notifications, and then given an option for a manual Opt-Out.
+Android devices adopt the Auto Opt-In model, where the users are automatically enabled to receive notifications and then given an option for a manual Opt-Out.

-iOS devices adopt the Push Opt-In Model, where users have to accept Push Notifications before they can receive notifications.
+iOS devices adopt the Push Opt-In Model, where users have to accept Push Notifications before receiving notifications.